-Lyndon Baines Johnson was the 36th U.S. President.
-He served from 1963 - 1969.
+Lyndon Baines Johnson was the 36th U.S. president.
+He served from 1963 to 1969.
 He was sworn in on November 22, 1963, two hours and nine minutes after President John F. Kennedy was assassinated.
-After completing the final year of JFK's term, he was elected in 1964 with 61 percent of the votes.
-It was the widest popular margin in American history.
-This mandate allowed him to expand the federal government's role.
+But by that time, he had earned a reputation as a powerful leader who knew how to get things done.

 LBJ's increased government spending added $42 billion, or 13 percent, to the national debt.
-It was nearly double the amount added by JFK, but less than a third added by President Nixon.
-In fact, every president since Johnson has increased the debt by 30 percent or more.
-For more, see U.S. Debt by President.
+It was nearly double the amount added by JFK, but less than a third of the debt added by President Nixon.
+Since Johnson, every president has increased the debt by at least 30 percent.